 This law that Congress passed is called the 2001 “Authorization for Use of Military Force,” which is abbreviated to the 2001 AUMF.

 But while the 2001 AUMF was written to be fairly limited, three presidents from both sides of the aisle have stretched this law to take the country into additional wars against more than half a dozen groups, all over the world.
-In fact, at last count, the 2001 AUMF has been used for 41 different military operations in 19 countries.
+In fact, at last count, the 2001 AUMF has been used to justify counterterrorism operations in at least 19 countries..
 These operations range from combat in Afghanistan, Iraq, Syria, Libya, Somalia, and Niger, to drone strikes in Yemen and Pakistan, to detention operations at Guantanamo Bay, in Cuba.
 This outrageous stretching of the 2001 AUMF is why it is known as the “blank check” for war.

 And there is also a second AUMF that is still in effect.
 This is the 2002 Iraq AUMF.
 This second AUMF was passed to authorize the war against the Saddam Hussein regime.
 And the reason the American people were given for going to war in Iraq was that Saddam Hussein possessed weapons of mass destruction that were a threat to the United States.

 After nearly two decades of fighting, it has become clear that this approach simply isn’t working.